monarch-initiative/mondo/_pages/faq.md

 Example:
 name: AGAT deficiency
 related synonym: disorder of glycine amidinotransferase activity

+#### What if I cannot find a specific code / term mapped to a Mondo ID?

+There are two main reasons why a code or a term from another ontology, vocabulary or terminology is not mapped to Mondo yet.

+1. The term is relatively new and the Mondo synchronisation pipeline has not captured it.
+If the term is newer than 3 months, the term will usually only appear in the next Mondo release.
+2. The term was explicitly excluded.
+If you want to know if and what a specific term was excluded, see [list of excluded terms](https://github.com/monarch-initiative/mondo-ingest/blob/main/src/ontology/reports/exclusion_reasons.robot.template.tsv)

+In rare cases, a term is excluded because of a mistake in the curation.
+This can happen, for example, when a relevant disease term exist in a branch of a source ontology, like NCIT, that is not tracked by Mondo.
+In this case, we encourage you to make an issue on the [Mondo issue tracker](https://github.com/monarch-initiative/mondo/issues) to let us know.

 {% comment %} Add more FAQs as needed {% endcomment %}